 Then back at the camp, unleash your creative side by participating in an ice sculpting class that involves using large blocks of ice sourced from the nearby river, along with professional tools.
 Your guide will provide initial guidance, and then it is up to you to decide how long you want to work on your creations.

-In the evening you will have your final dinner at the property whilst the guides keep an eye out for the aurora.
+In the evening you will have your final dinner at the property whilst the guides keep an eye out for the Northern Lights across the frozen lake.

 In the morning you will be transferred back to the airport.
 Your trip doesn’t have to end here though, there are plenty of other places to explore and experience in this part of Swedish Lapland.
 You might even want to combine it with a stay in the country’s capital city – just speak to one of our sales team to assist you with some ideas on what you can do.